-- TME administrator, Firewall supervisor, non-supervisor modes. - AVR ROM, EEPROM, RAM, peripheral and IO registers. - And all operations among subjects and objects covered by the security functions policy.
+- TME administrator, Supervisor, Non-supervisor, PME administrator. - AVR ROM, EEPROM, RAM, Crypto ROM, peripheral and IO registers. - And all operations among subjects and objects covered by the security functions policy.

 The TOE security functions shall ensure that all operations between any subject in the TOE scope of control and any object within the TOE scope of control are covered by an access control security functions policy.